-It should make you wonder why someone will spend time writing these kinds of articles and taking time to respond to each comments a reader makes in his site.
+It should make you wonder why someone will spend time writing these kinds of articles and taking the time to respond to each comment a reader makes on his site.
 Either Dr. Bill is fighting a cause, or he simply wants to be famous by creating an issue and riding on the popularity of a product, in this case – Laminine Food Supplement.

 He marks Laminine’s claims point by point and systematically refutes it by stating that there is no clear evidence to prove Laminine’s claims.
 While there are clinical studies and independent reviews on blood sugar levels, gut integrity, immune system, and wound healing that show Laminine works, he points out that these are old and implies it can no longer be trusted.

-Contrary to the doctor’s independent and personal review, Laminine have circumstantial evidences to prove it works.
+Contrary to the doctor’s independent and personal review, Laminine has circumstantial evidence to prove it works.
 Consider the following:

-1. Registered and approved by FDA with documented clinical studies on YTE and FGF as early as the 1980, 1998, and 2005.
+1. Registered and approved by FDA with documented clinical studies on YTE and FGF as early as 1980, 1998, and 2005.